ciscops/viptela-workshop/exercises/4-0/README.md

 sp1                        : ok=1    changed=1    unreachable=0    failed=0
 ```

 #### Step 5

+Our NTP servers are now set to `1.1.1.1` and `2.2.2.2`, but we want to change them to `1.1.1.1` and `3.3.3.3`.
+Make
+the appropriate change to the playbook, run it, then log into one of the routers and see the result.

+#### Step 6

 Rather than push individual lines of configuration, an entire configuration snippet can be pushed to the devices.
 Create a file called `secure_router.cfg` in the same directory as your playbook and add the following lines of configuration into it: